Gassandrid/ewan.my/content/Notes/Programming/Testing In Languages.md

 ---
 date: 2024-09-02
-updated: 2024-09-02
+updated: 2025-06-02
 ---
-# Unit Testing and Test-Driven Development (TDD)

-## Overview

 ### Unit Testing

-Unit testing involves testing individual units or components of a software application in isolation.
+Unit testing involves the porcess of testing individual units or components of a software application in isolation.
 The goal is to verify that each unit of the software performs as expected.
 A unit is the smallest testable part of an application, such as a function, method, or class.

-**Benefits of Unit Testing:**
+**Benefits**
 - **Ensures Code Quality:** By testing each component in isolation, you can catch bugs early in the development process.
 - **Simplifies Refactoring:** With a robust set of unit tests, you can confidently refactor code without fear of breaking existing functionality.
 - **Documentation:** Unit tests can serve as a form of documentation, showing how the individual units are supposed to behave.

 ### Test-Driven Development (TDD)

 Test-Driven Development is a software development process where you write tests before writing the code that needs to be tested.
 The TDD cycle typically follows these steps:

 1. **Write a Test:** Start by writing a test for the next piece of functionality you want to add.